-As far as the programme elements go, this curriculum only deals with elective programme elements with a total weight of 15 ECTS.
-For a detailed description of subjects, etc., see the study programme descriptions for the individual semesters.
-Below is an overall overview of the programme.
+This curriculum deals only with the optional elements of the education with a total of 15 ECTS.
+Information regarding specific descriptions of subjects etc. can be found in the Study descriptions for the relevant semesters.
+Below is an overview table for the entire study.

-Compu
+Compulsory elements of the education

-1st semester 2nd semester 3rd semester In all
+1 st sem.
+2 nd sem.
+3 rd sem.
+In total

-Analysis and statistics 5 5
+Analysis and Statistics 5 5

 Method and science 5 5

 HR, strategy and business development 10 10

 Market communication, sales and consultancy 10 10

 Project management 5 5

 Set study programme Biology or Economics 5 5

 Set study programme Biology or Economics 5 5

 Bachelor project 15 15

-Internship 15 15
+Placement 15 15

-Elective programme elements 5 10 15
+Optional elements of the education 5 10 15

-In all 30 ECTS 30 ECTS 30 ECTS 90 ECTS
+In total 30 ECTS 30 ECTS 30 ECTS 90 ECTS